cogswell-io/cogs-java-client-sdk/README.md

 GambitPushService.Builder pushBuilder;

-// Assemble the push service definition, but do not build it. pushBuilder = new GambitPushService.Builder(accessKey, clientSalt, clientSecret)
+// Assemble the push service definition, but do not build it. pushBuilder = new GambitPushService.Builder(accessKey, clientSalt, clientSecret, topicDescription)
     .setNamespace(namespace)
     .setAttributes(attributes);